Reviewed by: Melissa Anderson / Reading level: Grade 9 / First covered: September 2016

 Quantitative tools and analysis are the keys to strengthening risk management practices.
 A driving force behind students should be a passion for academic research and the real-world financial industry.

 Some programs accept students from any discipline.
 A history in business or finance is not required as long as they can demonstrate a history of excellence in challenging coursework.
 However, undergraduate coursework that would prove helpful to have already under your belt before beginning the MSF includes finance, statistics, and accounting.
 Though some schools may not require an academic background in business, they prefer that students without such a background have a few years of professional business experience under the old belt.
 This is not a program for dilettantes.
 The academic standards are high, as are the personal recommendation requirements.
-You had better be packing a certain “wow” factor in at least one area, professional experience, recommendations, or academics (including test scores).
+You had better be packing a particular “wow” factor in at least one area, professional experience, recommendations, or academics (including test scores).

-Popular specializations for the Master’s degree in finance include these: economics; organizational management and change leadership; future markets; applied business management; capital markets; project management; real estate; and business intelligence.
-Any of these specializations will add value to your degree, as the depth and breadth of your knowledge increases.
+Popular specializations for the Master’s degree in finance include these: economics, organizational management and change leadership, future markets, applied business management, capital markets, project management, real estate, and business intelligence.
+Any of these specializations will add value to your degree as the depth and breadth of your knowledge increases.

 Many employers will work with your chosen higher learning institution and offer either a discount on tuition or a reimbursement plan for your studies.
 This is one of the compelling reasons to wait on pursuing this degree until a few years after graduation with your bachelor’s so that you can establish yourself professionally and see where your true interests lie.
 Also, if you are pursuing a CPA certification, graduate study hours count toward that certification.

 The Chartered Financial Analyst credential is desirable because it is a mark of distinction among investment professionals, giving you something concrete to point to as one of your accomplishments.
-The CFA exam consists of a triad of tests, on fundamental investing skills like:
+The CFA exam consists of a triad of tests on fundamental investing skills like:

 - Wealth planning